Content delivery network: Emergence of telco CDNs

-The rapid growth of streaming video traffic required large capital expenditures by broadband providers in order to meet this demand and retain subscribers by delivering a sufficiently good quality of experience.
+The rise in streaming video traffic caused broadband companies to boost their spending on capital equipment, which pushed up costs in building network capacity and to meet demand for data services.

 To address this, telecommunications service providers have begun to launch their own content delivery networks as a means to lessen the demands on the network backbone and reduce infrastructure investments.

 Telco CDN advantages

 Because they own the networks over which video content is transmitted, telco CDNs have advantages over traditional CDNs.
 They own the last mile and can deliver content closer to the end-user because it can be cached deep in their networks.
 This deep caching minimizes the distance that video data travels over the general Internet and delivers it more quickly and reliably.

 Telco CDNs also have a built-in cost advantage since traditional CDNs must lease bandwidth from them and build the operator's margin into their own cost model.
 In addition, by operating their own content delivery infrastructure, telco operators have better control over the utilization of their resources.
-Content management operations performed by CDNs are usually applied without (or with very limited) information about the network (e.g., topology, utilization etc.) of the telco-operators with which they interact or have business relationships.
-These pose a number of challenges for the telco-operators who have a limited sphere of action in face of the impact of these operations on the utilization of their resources.
+Content management operations performed by CDNs are usually applied without (or with very limited) information about the network (e.g., topology, utilization, etc.) of the telco operators with which they interact or have business relationships.
+These pose several challenges for the telco operators who have a limited sphere of action in the face of the impact of these operations on the utilization of their resources.

-In contrast, the deployment of telco-CDNs allows operators to implement their own content management operations, which enables them to have a better control over the utilization of their resources and, as such, provide better quality of service and experience to their end users.
+In contrast, the deployment of telco-CDNs allows operators to implement their own content management operations, which enables them to have better control over the utilization of their resources and, as such, provide better quality of service and experience to their end users.

 Federated CDNs and Open Caching

 In June 2011, StreamingMedia.com reported that a group of TSPs had founded an Operator Carrier Exchange (OCX) to interconnect their networks and compete more directly against large traditional CDNs like Akamai and Limelight Networks, which have extensive PoPs worldwide.
 This way, telcos are building a Federated CDN offering, which is more interesting for a content provider willing to deliver its content to the aggregated audience of this federation.

-It is likely that in a near future, other telco CDN federations will be created.
+It is likely that in the near future, other telco CDN federations will be created.
 They will grow by enrollment of new telcos joining the federation and bringing network presence and their Internet subscriber bases to the existing ones.

 The Open Caching specification by Streaming Video Technology Alliance defines a set of APIs that allows a Content Provider to deliver its content using several CDNs in a consistent way, seeing each CDN provider the same way through these APIs.